-Full TitlePhase I Study of Combination Therapy of Antibody Hu3F8 with Granulocyte-Macrophage Colony Stimulating Factor (GM-CSF) in Patients with Relapsed/Refractory High-Risk Neuroblastoma Back to top
+Full TitlePhase I/II Study of Combination Therapy of Antibody Hu3F8 with Granulocyte-Macrophage Colony Stimulating Factor (GM-CSF) in Patients with Relapsed/Refractory High-Risk Neuroblastoma

 3F8 is an antibody that attaches to neuroblastoma cells and helps focus a patient’s own immune system — especially white blood cells — to attack neuroblastoma cells.
 Conventional 3F8 is made from mouse cells.
 Humanized 3F8 (Hu3F8) is made to be more like the human immune system than a mouse’s immune system, so it may be associated with fewer side effects in patients than standard mouse-derived 3F8.